-This responds to your Annual Community Assessment Report dated February 1, 2021.
-In your Report, you concluded that the State of Hawai'i had met the intent of HUD's Community Planning and Development (CPD) programs.
-You further concluded that the State of Hawai'i continues to have the capacity to implement and administer federal CPD programs.
-I am pleased to hear that the State has effectively leveraged federal funds to assist our low- and moderate-income households with housing under the HOME and National Housing Trust Fund programs.
-I am also pleased that the State has effectively provided housing assistance and support services to persons who are homeless or with HIV/AIDS under the ESG and HOPWA programs.
+This responds to your Annual Community Assessment Report dated October 22, 2021, which reports that the State has met the intent of HUD's Community Planning and Development (CPD) programs and continues to have the capacity to implement and administer federal CPD programs.
+I am pleased that the State's HHFDC and DHS' Homeless Programs Office have effectively leveraged federal funds to assist Hawai'i's residents with housing under the HOME and HTF programs and assisted our most vulnerable homeless populations with support services and shelter options under the ESG and HOPWA programs.